carlohamalainen/ghc-imported-from/README.md

 ghc-imported-from
 =================

-For a given Haskell source file, determine where a symbol is imported from.
+For a given Haskell source file, determine the path to the Haddock documentation for a symbol at a particular line/col location.

+Example: on the file [Muddle.hs](https://github.com/carlohamalainen/ghc-imported-from/blob/master/tests/Muddle.hs),

+    ../.cabal-sandbox/bin/ghc-imported-from Muddle.hs Muddle Maybe 11 11

+says

+    SUCCESS: /home/carlo/opt/ghc-7.6.3_build/share/doc/ghc/html/libraries/base-4.6.0.1/Data-Maybe.html

+since the usage of ```Maybe``` at line 11, column 11, is from the ```Data.Maybe``` module.

 ## Install